inappstory/ios-ias-sdk/README.md

 ```
 ---

-To use the multi-feed function, `feedID: <String>` must be set.
+To use the multi-feed function, `feed: <String>` must be set.
 By default, this is an empty string, and the list loads the main feed from the console.
 If the parameter `favorite: <Bool?>` is equal true, the list will be displayed favorite stories.

 ```swift